Are you taking a good, honest look at your company's marketing strategy every year?

 What Your Marketing Plan Should Focus On

-At LAIRE, we offer a Marketing Action Plan (MAP) for all our incoming inbound marketing clients.
+The Marketing Action Plan by LAIRE® (MAP) is offered to all of our incoming inbound marketing clients.
 We also offer it as a standalone project for those who are looking to get a clear direction for their business.
 We develop the MAP before we write any content, post any social posts, build ads, or touch your website.
 This MAP is key to informing every marketing material handled by LAIRE and should even be shared with your other marketing providers and sales team to make sure all messaging is in sync.

 Our MAP focuses on five foundations of your business: